 Cities and counties may also wish to consider combining resources or broadening program coverage to support the creation of affordable housing in resource-rich areas throughout the region.
 This approach is currently being used in the Chicago metropolitan area, through a voluntary partnership called the Regional Housing Initiative.
 Public housingA federal program dedicated to providing decent and safe rental housing for low-income families, older adults, and persons with disabilities.
 There are around 1.2 million houesholds residing in public housing units, managed by over 3,000 housing authorities.
 Programs differ in types and sizes. authorities from 3 counties and 4 cities have established an intergovernmental agreement that allows them to pool a portion of their project-based Housing Choice Vouchers for use throughout the region.
 The vouchers create affordable housing in lower-poverty areas where they might otherwise be unavailable or unusable.
 More generally, the partnership reduces administrative barriers that make it difficult for residents to use tenant-based vouchers in other communities.

-Communities seeking to focus affordable housing investments in resource-rich neighborhoods will need to clearly define the characteristics and thresholds used to identify these areas.
+Communities seeking to focus or connect affordable housing investments in resource-rich neighborhoods will need to clearly define the characteristics and thresholds used to identify these areas.
 Program staff can use a variety of factors to define these areas, including: